jacobleygonie/Elrond-token-transfer-bug/README.md

 3. The receiver is a contract and the data is empty.
 4. The receiver is a contract and the data is non-empty.

-All the tests pass, except the last on for which the error message is `5 (out of gas).
+All the tests pass, except the last one for which the error message is `5 (out of gas).
 Message: not enough gas`

 ## Reproducing the bug